The Elephant Care project provides refuge to domesticated elephants that have been used in the logging and tourism industries.

 To find out more, see the Lonely Planet Thailand

 The centre is located in a beautiful area which can be easily explored on foot.
-In the local village there is a small spa which is very popular with volunteers on their day off.
+There is a small spa nearby which is very popular with volunteers on their day off.
 There are also three national parks not far away which you are able to visit; Kui Buri National Park, Kaeng Krachan National Park and Khao Sam Roi Yot National Park.
 These activities are best booked locally once you are at the project.

-In the evenings volunteers sometimes choose to go to Hua Hin where there are bars, restaurants and a night market.
-There is also a weekly night market in Cha Am selling lots of cheap clothes and souvenirs.
+In the evenings volunteers may sit and relax in the open communal areas, or choose to go to Hua Hin where there are bars, restaurants and a night market.
+There is also a weekly night market in Cha Am selling clothes and souvenirs.

-Volunteers live in simple shared rooms on site at the sanctuary, bathrooms are shared with cold water showers and western bucket-flush toilets.
+Volunteers live in simple shared rooms onsite, and bathrooms are shared.
 The sanctuary has a communal area where volunteers can relax in the evenings as well as a communal kitchen where you can make snacks and drinks.
+There is limited WIFI but 3G internet access is available.

-Female volunteers can request to stay in the seperate female only accomodation which, due to location, is more peaceful and the building overlooks four of the elephant enclosures.
+Female volunteers can request to stay in the separate female-only accommodation which, due to its location, is quieter and the building overlooks four of the elephant enclosures.

 Not included: Flights, travel insurance, visa (if required), cost of pickup and transfers.
 Budgeting guidance is provided in our Volunteering Guide which we will email you when you apply.